Scottish Islands: Which one to visit?

 Scotland has over 790 offshore islands; that’s a lot of islands!
 Inhabited or uninhabited, these islands are beautiful places to visit if you’re exploring Scotland.
 From whisky to meditation to wildlife to walking, the Scottish islands have a pastime for every type of explorer.
 We’ve listed some of our favourite islands to explore down below.

-Skye: To us, Skye is simply stunning.
-If pure beauty and awe at nature is what you want to experience, time spent in Skye will never be wasted.
+To us, Skye is simply stunning.
+If pure beauty and awe in nature are what you want to experience, time spent in Skye will never be wasted.
 Visit the Fairy Pools, marvel at the grandeur of the Cullins, trace the footprints of the dinosaurs on the beach at Staffin, Hike the Old Man of Storr, stare at amazement at the Quiraing.
 Seriously, if the outdoors is your thing – Skye is the place to be.
-Plus, one of our favourite restaurants, The Three Chimneys, is on the island, and you need to try the tasting menu…
+Plus, one of our favourite restaurants, The Three Chimneys, is on the island, and you need to try the tasting menu.

 So 5 out of 790 might not seem much, but trust us, there’s plenty here to keep you occupied for 2016!